Photo courtesy of Roberta Molokandov

 During the mid-19th century the first efforts were made to revive Hebrew as a everyday language.
 One man who played a major role in these efforts was Eliezer Ben Yehuda (1858-1922), who was the first to make exclusive use of Hebrew in his home, and encouraged the use of Hebrew among others, as well as its use in schools.

 Mango Languages is available free to all Saint Michael's students, faculty, and staff in a number of languages.
 Each Mango lesson is focused on practical, common conversation skills and includes instruction on vocabulary, pronunciation, grammar, and culture.
+Regular and Biblical versions of Hebrew are also available.

 For assistance with Mango, please see the Getting Started with Mango Languages guide.